weiyikang/FedGM/README.md

 ```

 ## Acknowledgments
 This work is supported by the CAAI-Huawei MindSpore Open Fund.
 The [MindSpore version](https://gitee.com/luckyyk/fedgm) is implemented by [Li Deng](https://tjumm.github.io/team/), thanks very much.
+The [PyTorch version](https://github.com/weiyikang/FedGM_torch) also has been released.